julelang/manual/src/common-concepts/slices.md

 # Slices
-Slices is a dynamic allocated array, for this reason not has constant size expression.
+A slice is a dynamic allocated array, for this reason it doesn't have a constant size expression.
 Slices are heap allocated and use Jule's reference counting memory management.
 A slice can be `nil` and its default value is `nil`.
 Slices are mutable.

 Slices are defined using `[ ]`.
 Actually, you might remember this from the array section of documentation.
 They actually mean slice by default.
 When used in arrays, so examples always use type annotation, which indicates that it's an array.
-If no type annotation is given, A slice literal defaults to the data type of its first element as element type.
+If no type annotation is given, a slice literal defaults to the data type of its first element as element type.

 Example to slices:
 ```